 Aware of the global need for accessible mycological education, Peter founded MYCOLOGOS in 2017 to share his extensive knowledge of – and passion for – mycology's arts and sciences.
 A lover of the outdoors, his hands-on and environmentally-conscious approach to working with fungi is a direct response to a lifetime spent living in the fungi-rich Pacific Northwest of the United States.

-Peter’s work with fungi has been featured in various news and media outlets, including Salon, GOOD.is, Grist, Vice’s Motherboard, and The Survival Podcast.
+Peter’s work has been featured in various news and media outlets, including Salon, GOOD.is, Grist, Vice’s Motherboard, and The Survival Podcast.
 And over the last decade he has presented at The Permaculture Voices Conference, The Village Building Convergence, The Telluride Mushroom Festival, The Breitenbush Herbal Conference, The National Brownfield’s Conference, and The North American Mycological Association, as well as for countless community groups and mycological societies around the world.

 Peter is also the lead cultivation expert for the Amazon Mycorenewal Project and the mycology advisor to Open Source Ecology, The Permaculture Student, and Permaculture Magazine North America.
 Apart from his work with fungi, he is also a community organizer, permaculture designer, writer, and artist.